 If you have time, you can soak about 1 cup of chickpeas overnight and then cook them in boiling water for about 2-3 hours.
 In the past, I have tried Tori Avey’s method of cooking dry chickpeas and they turned out perfectly!

-How do to store these chickpeas
+How to store roasted chickpeas

-How long will the roasted chickpeas last?
+How long will roasted chickpeas last?

 Overhead view of newspaper shaped in a cone laying flat with roasted chickpeas falling out of it - pan fired chickpeas